 Here at The Queen’s Closet, we don’t just perform music; we also have a busy programme of projects in development.

-We are delighted to announce that we have just been awarded a significant grant by Creative New Zealand to develop a new work in collaboration with Dave Armstrong.
+We are delighted that we have been awarded a significant grant by Creative New Zealand to develop a new work in collaboration with Dave Armstrong.
 This project will revive the semi-opera, a form that only existed in Restoration London, creating what we believe will be the first new semi-opera for 300 years.
 The work will feature the music of Henry Purcell, tied together with a contemporary New Zealand narrative written by Dave, for performance as one of our future programmes.
 We’re always looking at how we present Restoration music in ways that resonate with modern audiences, while using performance practice based on the most up to date research and understanding of how 17th century baroque music was conceived and performed.